Host & Moderators

 Bob Costas

-Bob Costas has won 29 Emmy Awards—more than any other sports broadcaster—during a career that has spanned more than four decades and featured stints at NBC, HBO, and the MLB Network.
+Bob Costas has won 29 Emmy Awards—more than any other sports broadcaster—during a career that has spanned more than four decades and featured stints at HBO and the MLB Network.
 He is the only broadcaster in television history to have received Emmys in sports, news, and entertainment.

-Costas regards his years (1990-2002) covering the NBA on NBC as among the most significant and enjoyable of his career.
-His connection to basketball began with his two seasons as the voice of the ABA’s Spirits of St. Louis, and he went on to host or call 10 NBA Finals for NBC.
+Costas regards his years (1990-2002) covering the NBA as among the most significant and enjoyable of his career.
+His connection to basketball began with his two seasons as the voice of the ABA’s Spirits of St. Louis, and he went on to host or call 10 NBA Finals.
 That chapter of his career, along with 12 Olympics, 17 Kentucky Derbys, seven World Series, and seven Super Bowls, made Costas one of the most prominent and respected broadcasters of his time.

 Becky Quick